shikijs/shiki/docs/guide/transformers.md

 - `code` - Called for each `<code>` tag, wraps all the lines.
 - `pre` - Called for each `<pre>` tag, wraps the `<code>` tag.
 - `root` - The root of HAST tree.
 Usually with only one child `<pre>` tag.
 - `postprocess` - Called after the HTML is generated, get a chance to modify the final output.
-Will not been called in `codeToHast`.
+Will not be called in `codeToHast`.

 ## Meta